Bones of the Face

 – Inferior Nasal Concha (2)

-The facial bones do not move much with the exception of the jaw bone, or mandible.
-The other bones form the face by completing the orbits, the sockets for your eyes, leaving room for the nose and creating the jaw and mouth.
-The mandible and the vomer are single bones and all others are seen in pairs located on each side of the face.
+The facial bones do not move much, except for the jaw bone or mandible.
+The other bones form the face by completing the orbits, the sockets for your eyes, leaving room for the nose, and creating the jaw and mouth.
+The mandible and the vomer are single bones, and all others are seen in pairs located on each side of the face.

 Descriptions of each of the bones of the face:

-- The vomer forms the lower part of the nasal septum which form the nose.
+- The vomer forms the lower part of the nasal septum, which forms the nose.

 - This is the fixed upper portion of your jaw.

 - These are 2 small bones varying in size and form per individual.
-They are placed side by side at the middle and upper part of the face.
+They are placed side by side in the middle and upper part of the face.

 - The palatine bones are 2 irregular shaped bones that combine with the maxilla and form the hard palate.